atsushieno/aap-core/README.md

 At this state we are not sure if keeping `.lv2` directory like this is doable.
 It is not doable to support multiple ABIs with this directory layout anyways.

+A quick solution idea would be to have `lv2` directory under per-ABI directory:

+- `lib/armeabi-v7a/lv2/foo.lv2/manifest.ttl`
+- `lib/armeabi-v7a/lv2/foo.lv2/foo.ttl`
+- `lib/armeabi-v7a/lv2/foo.lv2/foo.so`

+Not sure if it works or not.

 ### AAP-VST3